woocommerce/qit-documentation/docs/using-qit/running-tests-cli.md

 - [Managed Tests](../managed-tests/introduction.md): Learn about each managed test type available.

-## Running Custom E2E Tests Locally
+## Running custom E2E tests locally

 To develop and debug your custom E2E tests efficiently, use the QIT local environment.
 First, spin up a local environment: